luccahuguet/yazelix/README.md

 | Alt 2               | Ctrl + b                 | move_page_up                 | SwitchToMode "Tmux"         |

 If you find a conflict, please open an issue.
 Keep in mind, though, that compatibility with tmux mode is not a goal of this project.

+## Notes
+- I recommend using alacritty as your terminal
+  - because it's a "dumb" terminal, it has no panes, no tabs.
+This means less keybindings conflicts to worry about, less feature overlap
+  - very performant
+  - but I do want to explore more modern options, so long as they have a "plain mode", like [this](https://raphamorim.io/rio/pt-br/docs/next/navigation#plain)

 ## Similar projects
 - [Shelix](https://github.com/webdev23/shelix): Shelix does intent to maximize the hidden power of Tmux as an IDE, enhance capabilities of the incredibly efficient Helix editor, around an interactive menu that performs IDE related actions